-The second step in the BE DiFFERENT strategy creation process is to decide on the customers you intend to serve.
-Can they generate the growth you are expecting?
-You may have the competencies they require but if they don’t have the latent potential to meet your HOW BIG objectives, should you be chasing them?
-You can, and it may feel good, but unfortunately you might fall short of your financial goals..
+Choose customer groups that have the capability to generate the growth you are expecting.
+You may have the products and services they want, but if they don’t have the latent potential to meet your HOW BIG objectives, you shouldn’t be chasing them.

 HOW BIG should determine WHO to SERVE.

 There’s no such thing as a bad customer; its just that some are better than others.

 Examine the customer groups that you currently do business with.
 Can they deliver to your new revenue expectations?
 Are their market characteristics appropriate to give you the growth you want?
 Apart from demand factors, what about the competitive environment - is it intense or are there opportunities to enhance your market position?